An epidemic model in inhomogeneous environment: Introduction

-However, in both works \cite{comets14,CGPV16} the environment was homogeneous in the sense that all vertices had the same (distribution of the) spread capacity and the same probability of getting infected.
+In \cite{comets14} the model was generalized to random spread capacities and laws of large numbers, central limit theorems and large deviation results are derived.
+Later on, in \cite{CGPV16} these results have been generalized from complete graphs to Erd\"os-R\'enyi graphs; in particular in \cite{CGPV16} it is shown that the model behaves in the limit roughly like the one on complete graphs from \cite{comets14} by using a coupling argument.
+However, in \cite{comets14} and the other works mentioned so far the environment was homogeneous in the sense that all vertices had the same (distribution of the) spread capacity and the same probability of getting infected.
 As we all know, such assumptions are not very realistic, e.g.\ the probability to infect a member of the same family is much higher than infecting the member of another family, people with many social contacts have a higher probability of being infected and will infect more people once they are infected.
 Finally, also factors like age or other diseases can increase the probability of being infected.
 So, a straightforward generalization of the model introduced in \cite{comets14} is to consider $J$ different types of vertices with distinct spread capacities and infection probabilities, for some fixed number $J\in \N$.
 The type of a vertex will be represented by a \emph{type function} $\type:\mathbb{K}_n\to\{1,2\ldots,J\}$ such that, for each vertex $v$, $\type(v)=i\in \{1,2\ldots,J\}$ means that $v$ is of type $i$.